-UCI research points to long-term negative impact of high protein diets
+UCI study points to long-term negative impact of high protein diets

 Research highlights need for better nutritional management in chronic kidney disease

 November 02, 2017

-High protein diets may lead to long-term kidney damage among those suffering from chronic chronic kidney disease, according to research led by UCI Health nephrologist Kamyar Kalantar-Zadeh, MD, MPH, PhD.
+High-protein diets may lead to long-term kidney damage among those suffering from chronic kidney disease, according to UCI Health nephrologist Kamyar Kalantar-Zadeh, MD, PhD, MPH.

-The review article, “Nutritional Management of Chronic Kidney Disease,” was published today in the New England Journal of Medicine, Kalantar-Zadeh and co-author Denis Fouque, MD, PhD, examine the role nutrition plays in managing chronic kidney disease, a condition that affects approximately 10 percent of the world’s adult population.
-The article release coincides with the opening of the annual Kidney Week Congress, the world’s premier nephrology meeting, in New Orleans, Louisiana.
+In a review article titled "Nutritional Management of Chronic Kidney Disease” published today in the New England Journal of Medicine, Kalantar-Zadeh and co-author Denis Fouque, MD, PhD, examine the role nutrition plays in managing chronic kidney disease (CKD), which affects about 10% of the world’s adult population.
+The article's publication coincides with the opening of the annual Kidney Week Congress, the world’s premier nephrology meeting, in New Orleans, La.

-“The high protein diet that has been used increasingly in recent years to control weight gain and obesity may have deleterious impacts on kidney health in the long term,” said Kalantar-Zadeh, chief of the UCI School of Medicine's Division of Nephrology and Hypertension as well as director of its Harold Simmons Center of Kidney Disease Research and Epidemiology, and chief of the Division of Nephrology and Hypertension, UCI School of Medicine.
-Colleague Denis Fouque, MD, PhD of the University Claude Bernard Lyon, France, also contributed to this work.
+“The high protein diet that has been used increasingly in recent years to control weight gain and obesity may have deleterious impacts on kidney health in the long term,” said Kalantar-Zadeh, chief of the UCI School of Medicine's Division of Nephrology and Hypertension as well as director of its Harold Simmons Center of Kidney Disease Research and Epidemiology.

-Chronic kidney disease is defined as evidence of structural or functional renal impairment for three or more months and is generally progressive and irreversible.
-Applying the potential benefits of nutritional management of the condition have remained underutilized in the U.S. and many other countries, said Kalantar-Zadeh.
+CKD, defined as structural or functional renal impairment persisting for three or more months, is generally progressive and irreversible.
+Applying the potential benefits of nutritional management for the condition have remained underused in the United States and many other countries, said Kalantar-Zadeh.